-Nearly every legal adult should have a comprehensive estate plan.
-At a minimum, this should usually consist of a Will; Power of Attorney; and Advance Health Care Directive.
-For many more people, including those who own at least one piece of real property (e.g. a home) and/or those who have minors, children that are young adults, or dependent loved ones, establishing a Revocable Living Trust is also extremely beneficial.
+Nearly every adult should have a comprehensive estate plan.
+At a minimum, this should usually consist of a Will, Power of Attorney, and an Advance Health Care Directive.
+For many people, including those who own at least one piece of real property (e.g. a home) and/or those who have children (or dependent loved ones), establishing a Revocable Living Trust is also extremely beneficial.

 A modest investment in a customized estate plan can save you and your loved ones considerable time, money and inconvenience.
 A more elaborate or highly customized plan may be necessary, or at least very helpful, in any number of situations.
-For example, this applies to those who: want to create very substantial control and/or asset protection for loved ones; have blended families; want to provide for someone who is receiving or likely to receive public benefits for a disability (“special needs”); are married and one or both spouses is not a U.S. citizen; who are extremely affluent and thus, may benefit from “advanced planning” – typically in the form of various federal estate tax mitigation strategies; or would like to explore the benefits of various charitable giving strategies.
+For example, those who want to create very substantial control and/or asset protection for loved ones; those who have “blended” families; those who want to provide for someone who is receiving or likely to receive public benefits for a disability (“special needs”); and those in a marriage where one (or both) spouse is not a U.S. citizen.
+In addition, those who are extremely affluent may benefit from “advanced planning” – typically in the form of various federal estate tax mitigation strategies and/or assorted charitable gifting methods.

 Durable Power of Attorney